 300th Anniversary of the Birth of Nano Nagle

-During 2018 Presentation Sisters and Associates, Friends of Nano, co-workers, Boards of Directors and staff of Presentation schools, hospitals and centers of ministry, former and current students, and others inspired by Nano across the world are marking the Tercentenary (300th) Anniversary of the birth of Nano Nagle in creative diverse and prophetic ways.
+During 2018 Presentation Sisters and Associates, Friends of Nano, co-workers, Boards of Directors and staff of Presentation schools, hospitals and centers of ministry, former and current students, and others inspired by Nano across the world marked the Tercentenary (300th) Anniversary of the birth of Nano Nagle in creative diverse and prophetic ways.

 The Sisters of the Presentation, San Francisco invite you to join in their joyous celebration of this occasion by taking the time to learn or relearn about Nano Nagle and her legacy of responding to those most in need through education, service, and hospitality, and talk with others about her life and charism.